 My recommendations for oils to start with

-(suggested uses are not meant as medical advise, consult with your doctor)
+(suggested uses are not meant as medical advice, consult with your doctor)

 Lavender (lavandula angustifolia): one of the most used and versatile oils, if you only buy one essential oil, this is the one to get!
 Lavender is widely known for it’s calming, anti-anxiety, anti-depression effects.
 Lavender is a great sleep aid, and can help with headaches & migraines.
 Use it to clear up bruises and minor skin irritations.
 It is also good for your complexion – from clearing acne, easing dry skin & speeding the healing of sunburns.
 A massage with lavender oil can help ease joint pain.
 Lavender oil can be toxic if ingested though – so topical & aromatherapy purposes only please!

 Peppermint (Mentha piperita): peppermint is another super useful oil, easing nausea, stomach aches & soothing digestive issues.
 Peppermint can also boost energy, improve focus & clarity, alleviate headaches & tension.
 Peppermint can act as a pain reliever & muscle relaxer so it’s a great addition to healing salves.
 Inhaling peppermint can help with congestion and a sore throat.
 Cooling peppermint can also provide relief for itchy rashes or bug bites.

 Frankincense (Boswellia thurifera) – best known as one of the gifts to the baby Jesus, this ancient oil was highly prized in Biblical times and continues to be a valuable addition to your essential oil collection.
 Frankincense can rejuvenate skin and promote cellular health, it can help ease stress & anxiety, reduce inflammation, reduce the appearance of scars & stretch marks, and help with respiratory congestion & coughing